DmitriiSer/Lister/README.md

 - [x] ~~IMPROVEMENT: Make the minus button in the list editor show remove list dialog~~
 - [x] ~~ISSUE: Turn off the poop-up list item menu for the desktop platform~~
 - [x] ~~IMPROVEMENT: Show alert and confirmation messages~~
+- [x] ~~ISSUE: Server does not save list content when user creates a list~~

 ##### Changelog:
+- v0.2.15 Fixed an issue when the server didn't save list content on list creation
 - v0.2.14 Removed a bottom border line on ion-header-bar side menu
 - v0.2.13 Improved displaying the alert and confirmation messages
 - v0.2.12 Turned off the poop-up list item menu for the desktop platform